arjun09h/ai-temperature-converter/README.md

 # ai-temperature-converter
-A Python chatbot that converts temperatures using NLP.
+A simple AI bot that converts temperatures from natural language.
+Run the script and type a request like 'convert 28 C to F'.